-The following report is the 2022 Regional Measure 3 ("RM3") Annual Report to the Legislature, as required by California Streets and Highways Code ("SHC"), Section 30923(i), on the status of projects and programs funded pursuant to Section 30914.7 ("RM3 Expenditure Plan").
+This report is the 2023 Regional Measure 3 ("RM 3") Annual Report to the Legislature on the status of projects and programs funded by the RM 3 bridge toll increase authorized by the Legislature by Senate Bill 595 (Beall, 2017) and approved by the voters in June 2018.
+This report is submitted pursuant to Streets and Highways Code ("SHC"), Section 30923(i).
 The report consists of the following sections:

 - 1. Toll Implementation

+- 2. Resolution of Litigation

-- 2. Revenue Collection and Escrow
+- 3. Revenue Collection and Escrow

-- 3. Current Litigation

-- 4. Independent Oversight Committee Formation and Membership
+- 4. Independent Oversight Committee

-- 5. Adoption of Policies and Procedures
+- 5. Update of Policies and Procedures

-- 6. Letters of No Prejudice
+- 6. Letters of No Prejudice (LONPs)

+- 7. Allocations and Expenditures to Date